Help Venezuela | South American Initiative

 Orphanages at Maximum Capacity

-Many orphanages have accepted more children than they can handle.
-The Venezuelan government is not giving the necessary help to meet the most basic needs of children.
-The government is also rejecting humanitarian aid offered by other countries if they do not support the current political regime.
+Many orphanages have accepted more children than they can care for.
+The Venezuelan government is not giving the necessary help to meet the basic needs of children.
+The government is also rejecting humanitarian aid offered by other countries that do not support the current political regime.